Word page

 Common questions

 • How do you pronounce faff?
-It is usually pronounced FAF.
+It is commonly pronounced FAF.